vmware-archive/persistent-memory-projects/_posts/2020-01-24-Performance-Results.md

 | HTTP-24    | 73.9μs   | 75.5μs  | 2.15% |

-Go uses a set of benchmarks [6] to measure the performance of the compiler, allocator, GC, etc. after new features are added to the language.
+Go uses a set of benchmarks [6] to measure the performance of the compiler, allocator, garbage collector, etc. after new features are added to the language.
 The above table compares how these benchmarks fare on go-pmem compared to Go 1.11 upon which our changes are based on.
 Our changes add little-to-no performance difference.

 ## Go-redis-pmem